 If a doctor thinks you might have GERD, he or she will do a physical examination.
 Your doctor will also ask about any concerns and symptoms you have, your past health, your family's health, any medications you're taking, any allergies you may have, and other issues.
 This is called the medical history.

 If your doctor suspects you might have GERD, he or she may refer you to a pediatric gastroenterologist, a doctor who treats kids and teens who have diseases of the gastrointestinal system (the esophagus, stomach, intestines, and other organs that aid in digestion).

 Doctors sometimes run the following tests to diagnose GERD or rule out other possible problems:

-The following lifestyle changes can help the symptoms of GERD or even prevent the condition:
+The following lifestyle changes can help ease the symptoms of GERD or even prevent the condition:

 More powerful prescription drugs called proton pump inhibitors also reduce the amount of acid the stomach produces.
 Some of these are also available over-the-counter.
 Doctors also prescribe these for people with more severe or persistent GERD.

-Medications that belong to a class called prokinetics can also be used to try and reduce the frequency of reflux by strengthening the lower esophageal sphincter muscle and also helping the stomach empty faster.
+Medications that belong to a class called prokinetics also can be used to help reduce the frequency of reflux by strengthening the lower esophageal sphincter muscle and also helping the stomach empty faster.

 Living With GERD

 The key to living with GERD is to not ignore it.
 Early diagnosis and treatment can help reduce or even stop uncomfortable symptoms.
 Left untreated, however, GERD can cause permanent damage to the esophagus.